SFDigitalServices/design-system/docs/components/forms/checkbox.md

 ```

 ### Disabled state

+Fields that are disabled should have the `disabled` attribute or `aria-disabled="true"` and should not allow mouse or keyboard interaction.

 We should probably come up with guidance about accessibility and disabled form elements.
 We might have to be particularly descriptive about _why_ a particular element is disabled within the context of a form.